MBAkinlabi/react-the-complete-guide/002-Section-02-Refreshing-Next-Generation-JavaScript-Optional/0022-Wrap Up.md

 # Wrap Up
 - Just talking about what we've learned.
 Nothing more.
+- Just using some more modern features is how we write `React`